-Some investors are only interested in proposals that aim to enhance shareholder value.
-However, for other shareholders, including the Ethos Foundation, resolutions are acceptable if they enhance long-term corporate value for all stakeholders.
+Some investors are only interested in proposals that aim at enhancing shareholder value.
+However, for other shareholders, including the Ethos Foundation, resolutions are acceptable if they aim at enhancing long-term corporate value, not only for shareholders, but also for the majority of the other stakeholders.
 Generally speaking, shareholder resolutions can be divided into three broad categories.